THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 honour and power and might be to our God for ever and ever!
 Amen.’

-The Bride of Christ saints are celebrated in the song of the twenty-four elders,
+The Bride of Christ saints are recognised in the song of the twenty-four elders,

 in Revelation 5:9-10.